Omomyidae: Characteristics

 Omomyids further demonstrate a gap between the upper central incisors, which presumably indicates the presence of a rhinarium and philtrum to channel fluids into the vomeronasal organ.
 Omomyids as a group also lack most of the derived specializations of living tarsiers, such as extremely enlarged orbits (Shoshonius is a possible exception), a large supra-meatal foramen for an anastomosis between the posterior auricular and middle meningeal circulation (again, Shoshonius is a possible exception, but the contents of the foramen in this extinct taxon are unknown), and extreme postcranial adaptations for leaping.

 Among primates, omomyids have a uniquely derived characteristic.
-This is the presence of an aphaneric (not visible or readily distinguishable, due to its position), or "intrabullar" (within the bullae), ectotympanic bone, connected to the lateral wall of the auditory bulla by an unbroken annular bridge.
+This is the ectotympanic bone being concealed within the auditory bulla, connected to the lateral wall by an unbroken annular bridge.

 Classification

 The exact taxonomy of Omomyidae is contested, as many authors question if Omomyidae represents a real monophyletic group.
-These authors propose that "Omomyidae" should be split into 2 groups, Tarsiidae (including living tarsiers) for more derived large-eyed members and Anaptomorphidae for more basal small-eyed members.
+These authors propose that "Omomyidae" should be split into two groups, Tarsiidae (including living tarsiers) for more derived large-eyed members and Anaptomorphidae for more basal small-eyed members.
 Despite this, Omomyidae is still oftentimes used in literature, and the subfamilies are arranged as follows.